EunoiaBT/ebt_flutter_elearning/README.md

 - **Dart**: The programming language used with Flutter.
 - **Clean Architecture**: Ensures a clear separation of concerns with well-defined layers.
 - **Flutter BLoC**: State management solution for handling the app's state effectively.
-- **Firebase**: Backend services for authentication, database, and storage.
+- **NestJs**: Backend services for handling API requests and data management.
 - **REST API**: For connecting the app with various online services.
 - **Hive**: Local storage solution for caching and offline support.